 Fairfields opened as a County Primary School in September 1974.
 Due to the school’s popularity and to answer the demand for more primary places in the area, the school underwent a major expansion project in the late 1990’s.
 Work finished in July 2000 to convert Fairfields to a two-form entry school.
-We now have sixty children in each year from Reception to Year 6, with a 30-place morning Nursery.
-The school also manages a Pre –School (Little Fields) which caters for children from two years and six months up to Nursery age.
+We therefore have sixty children in each year from Reception to Year 6, with a 30-place Nursery.
+The school also manages a Pre–School (Little Fields) which caters for children from two years and six months up to Nursery age.
 Finally, we run a very successful Breakfast and After School Club for Fairfields children.

 We are very pleased with our modern school buildings.
 We have both large and small halls equipped for PE, which are used for assemblies, drama, and other activities.
 Our Parent, Teacher and Friends Association (PTFA) frequently use the hall for fund-raising events in the evenings and weekends.
 We have a central Computing suite with thirty-two networked computers.
 These are used by all classes.
 As well as computers in classrooms we also have a class set of iPads for children to use in lessons.
 We have a large dining area and Learning Support room.
 There is a reprographics room for staff use.
 We also have a dedicated Arts Block used for Art and D & T. In 2014 we opened our ‘Studio’ where we can deliver instrumental music lessons as well as drama and dance sessions.
 Our new library was opened by the author and illustrator James Mayhew, on World Book Day 2017.